 Back injections may help treat two major back pain problems:

-Radiculopathy refers to inflammation or damage to a nerve usually in the neck or the low back.
-The problem originates where the nerve exits the spine.
-With radiculopathy, sharp pain shoots from the lower back down into one or both legs or from the neck into the arm.
-A herniated disc can cause radiculopathy.
+Inflammation or damage to a nerve, usually in the neck or the low back.
+Doctors call this “radiculopathy.”
+The problem originates where the nerveexits the spine.
+With radiculopathy, sharp pain shoots from the lower back down into one or both legs, or from the neck into the arm.
+A herniated disk can cause radiculopathy.

-Medications for back pain can be injected into the area around the inflamed or damaged nerves.
+You can get injections in the area around the inflamed or damaged nerves.
 There are several kinds of injections, including:

 Nerve Block Injections

 In a nerve block, a doctor injects the area around the nerve with a numbing medicine or anesthetic.
 Lidocaine is the anesthetic most commonly used.

 After a nerve block injection, you’ll quickly have numbness with near-complete pain relief.
 It wears off after several hours.